-The companies listed in the shopping list categories below are quality vendors that I believe in and purchase from myself.
-Note that some of the links are affiliate links which means that if you choose to buy something, I will receive a small commission for the sale which helps support the work of this blog!
+The companies listed in the shopping list categories below are quality foods and supplement vendors that I believe in and purchase from myself.
+Note that some of the links are affiliate links which means that if you choose to buy something linked via the quality foods shopping list below, I will receive a small commission for the sale which helps support the work of this blog!
 Thank you!

 Click on a category below to view Shopping List resources: